robertschank/robertschank.github.io/index.md

 - **Before you start your day** - Give your "monkey mind" thoughts a place to exist on the paper.
 Maybe they'll leave you alone.

 - **Write whatever comes:** Petty complaints, to-do lists, dreams, worries, random observations.
 This is meant to be messy and unfiltered.
-This is a chance for you to accept anything your mind comes up with.
+It's a chance for you to accept anything your mind comes up with.
 There's no bad art here.

 - **Keep the pen moving** - Try not to stop to edit or think.
 Allow your mind to slow down to match the speed of the pen, and relay whatever comes up onto the paper.
 If you're stuck, write about being stuck until something else emerges.